HMY Victoria and Albert (1843)

+Steam yachts, first introduced in 1823, became popular amongst Victorian millionaires and Royalty around Europe.
+In 1846 she carried Queen Victoria and Albert on a trip to Cornwall.
+The painter Clarkson Stanfield was commissioned to produce a painting of the scene The Royal Yacht Passing St Michael's Mount.

 She was lengthened in 1853.
 She was 200 feet and emerged at 260 x 33 x 22 feet, displacement 1,382 tons, with new engines of 600 hp.

 She made twenty voyages.
 She was renamed Osborne, after the launch of on 16 January 1855.

 Her Majesty's Yacht Osborne continued in service, conveying the Royal Family to their summer home, Osborne House, on the Isle of Wight.
 She was named after the Queen's new estate.

 In the 1861 Census, Osborne, 'and her hulk Blonde' had on board, Master Commanding G H K Bowers; a master, boatswain, assistant engineer, quartermaster, 2 carpenters, 11 seamen, 3 stokers and 6 boys.